beckym223/manual_work/E6_long_edited.md

 the effects of taxation on the total stock of capital, not just the composition of that stock.2
-The models used in these studies differ in their
-' Lucas (2000).
-My estimates are based on the money demand estimates in Allan H. Meltzer (1963).
-2 For example, William A. Brock and Stephen J.
-Tumovsky (1981), Christophe P. Chamley (1981), Law- details, but all were variations on a one-good growth model in which consumers (either an infinitely lived dynasty or a succession of gen-
+The models used in these studies differ in their details, but all were variations on a one-good growth model in which consumers (either an infinitely lived dynasty or a succession of gen-